DARoSLab/CS403_2025_Fall/README.md

 # [2025 Fall] COMPSCI 403.
 Introduction to Robotics
-This repository includes codes of homework, final project,and other useful for the course.
+This repository includes code for CS 403 Final Project.

+To run, pip install mujoco then run the Run_RapidReachingEnv.py file.